xavdid/advent-of-code/README.md

 Sometimes, it's easier to calculate both parts in a single function (such as if the answer is asking about two parts of a single computation).
 In that case, there's also a `solve()` method, which should return a two-tuple with your answers (like `(5, 7)`).

-`solve` takes precent if present.
+`solve` takes percent if present.
 Feel free to delete any unused functions from this section.